DroneTales/VideoDoorbell/README.md

 - Zigbee Mode: Disabled
 - Programmer: Esptool

-## Настройка HomeBridge
+## HomeBridge setup

-Этот раздел отписывает настройку HomeBridge для работы с дверным звонком с использованием камер.
+In this chapter you will find a detailed instructions on how to setup your HomeBridge to work with this device.

-### Установка MQTT брокера
+### Setting up the MQTT broker

-Подключитесь к вашей Raspberry Pi (или другому устройству, где у вас установлен HomeBridge) по SSH и введите следующуе команды:
+Connect to your HomeBridge device using SSH and execute the following commands:

 `sudo apt-get update`
 `sudo apt-get upgrade`